Nooshu/NestJS-Frontend/docs/KEYFEATURES.md

   - Incremental builds for faster development
   - Code quality scripts for formatting and linting
   - Testing scripts for various testing strategies
+    - Unit and integration testing with Jest
+    - End-to-end testing with Playwright
+    - Component testing for GOV.UK Frontend
+    - Coverage reporting and analysis
 - Swagger/OpenAPI documentation with automatic generation
 - Winston v3.17.0 logging integration with structured logging
 - Prettier v3.0.0 and ESLint for code quality